 Using our advanced minimally invasive techniques, there is very little surgical trauma and you are able to recover and return to normal activities shortly after surgery.

-- If you have been considering a Minimally Invasive Laminectomy, schedule an appointment with one of our Board Certified Spine Surgeons at one of our 7 convenient locations throughout Greater Columbus.
+If you have been considering a minimally invasive laminectomy, schedule an appointment with one of our Board Certified Spine Specialists at one of our 7 convenient locations throughout Greater Columbus.

 We will evaluate your unique lifestyle and goals to determine which type of treatment is best for you.